kubevela/kubevela.github.io/docs/tutorials/consume-cloud-services.md

 - provider-alibaba
 - provider-aws
 - provider-azure
+- provider-tencent

-We can provision cloud resources in Alibaba Cloud, AWS, and Azure respectively.
+We can provision cloud resources in Alibaba Cloud, AWS, Azure and Tencent Cloud respectively.

 Follow the instructions on all the properties of the addon for each cloud provider to set the addon and enable it.

 For example, for Alibaba Cloud, you need to set the following properties:
-Then fill in your ALICLOUD_ACCESS_KEY, ALICLOUD_REGION, and ALICLOUD_SECRET_KEY to enable it。

 > Notice: KubeVela encrypts all the keys, hence no need to worry about its safety.

 ![addon-alibaba](../resources/addon-alibaba.jpg)

+Then fill in your ALICLOUD_ACCESS_KEY, ALICLOUD_REGION, and ALICLOUD_SECRET_KEY to enable it。

 The creating process of cloud services pulls configuration from GitHub.
 If your control plane cluster that runs KubeVela is very hard to connect to GitHub, please open up the `GithubBlocked` option in `terraform`